-How does a ticket impact your car insurance rate
+How does a ticket impact your car insurance rate?

-If you’ve only had a few infractions but your license is still intact, you may get a notice of non-renewal from your auto insurer at the end of your policy period.
-This notice gives you advanced warning that you won’t be able to renew your policy with that company.
+- If you have had a few infractions but your license is still valid (meaning it has not been suspended or revoked), you may get a notice of non-renewal from your auto insurer.
+This notice gives you advanced warning that you will not be able to renew your policy with that company.

 Frequently asked questions

-How much is a ticket for speeding?
+How much does a speeding ticket cost?